 You can narrow down any search query by utilizing the filters in the pills above the search results.

-If your subscription includes global data, you can filter keywords by COUNTRY.
+If your subscription includes regional or global data, you can filter keywords by COUNTRY.

 You can also search by CATEGORY.
 This filter can help you determine the most relevant keywords for your product in your dominant category.

-Use multiple filters at once to find keywords that meet your specific needs.
-You can use low depth, high volume, top-of-the-funnel keywords for your title and then reset the filters to find the long tail, mid-volume keywords for your product feature bullets and descriptions.
+Pro-tip: Use multiple filters at once to find keywords that meet your specific needs.
+You can use low depth, high volume, top-of-the-funnel keywords for your title, and then reset the filters to find the long-tail, mid-volume keywords for your product feature bullets and descriptions.